Juana Valdes: Academic career

 Valdés's career as an academic started in 1996 when she was invited by Bard College to teach Studio Art and exhibit a site-specific installation in the Fisher Arts Building, where Judy Pfaff and William Tucker were co-chairs the department.
 From 2002 to 2005, Valdés participated in the Artist-Teacher MFA program in the Visual Arts Department at Vermont College of Norwich University.
 During that time, Valdés led a Digital Screen Print Workshop in the Yale School of Art at Yale University in 2004.
 Starting in 2005, Valdés taught sculpture as an adjunct professor in the College of Arts and Letters Art and Technology program at the Stevens Institute of Technology.
 Between 2005 and 2010 Valdés taught Studio Art at Brooklyn College, City University of New York (CUNY), before joining the faculty at Florida Atlantic University as an assistant professor of Printmaking in the Department of Visual Arts and Art History from 2010 to 2015.
 In 2015, Valdés was an associate professor of Printmaking in the Department of Art in the College of Humanities and Fine Arts at the University of Massachusetts Amherst, where she was awarded tenure.

 Artistic Practice & Critical Reception

+Juana Valdés was one of the first Black artist in residence at Art Center/South Florida, later rebranded to Oolite Arts.
+Valdés's was a resident for one year (1989), studio was located at 1661 Michigan Avenue.

 Valdés's work has been exhibited in over 100 museums and galleries nationally and internationally, including spaces such as El Museo del Barrio, Whitebox Gallery, and P.S.
 1 Contemporary Art Center.

 Her work is held in museums and private collections throughout the United States, including the Smithsonian National Museum of African American History and Culture, Newark Museum of Art, and the Pérez Art Museum Miami.

 Her work has been favorably reviewed in journals such as Art in America, Frieze, Latinx Spaces, Miami Herald, Berlin Art Link, Santa Fe New Mexican, South Florida Sun-Sentinel, Newcity Art, El Nuevo Herald, The New Tropic.

 Valdés's work is also the subject of several scholarly publications including Bending Bone China: Juana Valdes’ Politics of the Skin by Josune Urbistondo (2015) and Latinx Art: Artists/Markets/Politics by Arlene Dávila.